MuoiVo-1121/SignalClassifier/README.md

 Code, data, trained weights, and results for the 1D-CNN classifier section of *"Self-Powered Deep-UV Photodiodes for Intelligent Invisible Flame Detection"* (ZnGa2O4/Cu2O photodiode).
+This repository accompanies the manuscript by T. M. Vo, Y. Kim, and C. W. Bark.
+The DOI will be added upon publication.
 The classifier distinguishes three photocurrent sources from 1-second windows of simulated AR(1) time series: **Dark / No source**, **Artificial UV lamp** (idealized, weakly correlated, AR ρ ≈ 0.06), and **Real invisible flame**